Ahmad al-Muhsini: Biography

 Ahmad al-Muhsini died of the plague in Dowraq in 1247 AH / 1831 AD, at the age of 86 years.
 His body was buried in a special cemetery that he prepared for himself, next to the mosque where he was the imam.

 Poetry

 Before he became a poet, he was attracted by fiqh, literature then poetry.
 He left behind a collection of handwritten poetry that exceeds two thousand verses.
 Most of his poems are dated between 1808 and 1813, while the rest of the poems are undated, which indicates that he started writing poetry late in life.
-His poetry is dominated by love and loyalty to the family of the Prophet Muhammad from his Twelver Shia outlook.
+His poetry is dominated by love and loyalty to the family of Muhammad from his Twelver Shia outlook.
 The dictionary Al-Babtain of Contemporary Arab Poets described his poetry as follows: